elliotperviz/cmms/qm/1-h2/README.md

 - Inspect the Abinit input file with `vim`/`less`/`cat`, check that you understand the meaning of each keyword that we use.<br>
   If you don't recognise a keyword, remember to **consult the Abinit documentation**.

-  In this example, we specify as an input the crystal structure of the (condensed) H2 molecule, and tell Abinit to calculate its ground state energy via an SCF (self-consistent field) procedure.
+  In this example, we specify as an input the crystal structure of the (condensed) H<sub>2</sub> molecule, and tell Abinit to calculate its ground state energy via an "SCF" (self-consistent field) procedure.

 - Run Abinit
   ```bash